MarkusBernhardt/robotframework-selenium2library-java/README.md

 There are almost no changes necesssary to the existing code.
 You can execute the same testcases and keywords with Python and Jython.

-If you are using the robotframework-maven-plugin you can (in the short future) use this library by adding the following dependency to your pom.xml:
+If you are using the robotframework-maven-plugin you can use this library by adding the following dependency to your pom.xml:

     <dependency>